wf5w/POTAutils/README.md

 This program gets the current activator spots in POTA.

+$ yspots - will be short width on the right of the screen
+$ yspots -f will be a centered almost full width of the screen

+yspots now has a checkbox for each entry.
+If you check the boxes it will be saved to $HOME/potaspots.selections

+when you invoke yspots again, those spots if they still exist will be selected again.
+This is so you can know which ones you have contacted.
+When you are completely done, you can use the clear button at the bottom to clear those selections.

 # spots

 This is a version of POTA spots that does NOT use yad. it uses jq.